 The position guide instructs the user to position their headset and tighten the straps in such a way that their eyes end up in the sweet spot for both eye tracking and rendering quality.
 This should be done immediately before calibrating.

 The user should try to align the blue crosses with the black crosses.

-When the user has positioned their headset in a good spot, they can press the headset button (see below) to move on to the next step.
+When the user has positioned their headset in a good spot, they can press the Configured Button to move on to the next step.

 Step 2: Calibration

 The calibration step shows a stimulus point which moves to different locations at different angles to calibrate the eye tracker to the user’s eyes.
 This is crucial for accurate eye tracking quality.

 TobiiCalibration prefab displays user instructions and handles the movement, timing, and collection of eye data at each point.
 The most commonly customized parameters are exposed in the inspector, and more advanced customizable properties are inside the script.